Remls/discord_plays_pokemon/README.md

 ## Commands
 - `a/b/x/y/up/right/down/left` - Any command used by itself will fire ONCE
-- `a 7 s` - holds down the A button for 7 seconds (synchronous, have to wait until finished to issue another command)
+- `a 7s` - holds down the A button for 7 seconds (synchronous, have to wait until finished to issue another command)
 - `a 7` - presses a 7 times (it mashes pretty fast, so inputs can get eaten depending on what the game is doing)
 - `run on/off` - toggles whether b is held down (asynchronous - can use other commands once this is toggled)